-STEP 6- CHECK THE AIR SYSTEM
+STEP 7 - CHECK THE AIR SYSTEM

-Once the inflation valves are installed inflate the air helper springs to 70 psi. and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fitting by first releasing the pressure from the air spring, then by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the air fitting screws into the spring, release the air pressure, then remove the tubing as described above, then screw the brass fitting into the air spring one additional turn or until the leak stops.
+Once the inflation valves are installed, inflate the air helper springs to 70 psi and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at a tubing connection, check to make sure that the tube is cut as squarely as possible and that it is pushed completely into the fitting.
+The tubing can easily be removed from the fittings by first releasing the pressure from the air springs, then by pushing the collar towards the body of the fitting and then pulling out the tube.
+If a leak is detected where the brass elbow fitting screws into the air spring, remove the tubing, then screw the elbow into the spring one additional turn or until the leak stops.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.

 This now completes the installation.
-Re-attach the negative battery cable and remove the wheel chocks from the wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
+Make sure that the mechanical brake (parking brake) cable is not touching the air spring.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the air helper springs will support approximately 50 lbs. of load for each psi. of inflation pressure (per pair).
-For example, 50 psi. of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
+Remove the wheel chocks and disengage the parking brake.
+As a general rule, the Air Helper Springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
+For example, 50 psi of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.

-NOTE: Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
+Note: Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
 Too little air pressure will also not provide the possible improvement in handling.
-TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 5 psi.
+TO PREVENT POSSIBLE DAMAGE, MAINTAIN A MINIMUM OF 10 P.S.I.
 IN THE AIR HELPER SPRINGS AT ALL TIMES.